 Applicants that receive a passing score on the aptitude test will have an interview.

 Interested in seeing a sample page of the aptitude test with a helpful answer key?
-Navigate to the sample by finding sample algebra and functions towards the bottom of the gray, left side-bar on this page.
+Navigate to the sample by finding sample algebra and functions at the bottom of the gray, left side-bar on this page.

 Electrician Aptitude Test Study Resources

-ElectricPrep: This website offers courses created specifically for IBEW/NECA electrical apprenticeships.
+ElectricPrep: This website offers courses created specifically for IBEW.NECA electrical apprenticeships.
 For a relatively small fee, you can purchase online courses in: